 Tip 5: Train instead of recruit

 Have you considered that the right fit is already on your team?
-Talk to the developers on your team to find out if anyone is looking to become an open-source developer.
+Talk to the full stack developers on your team to find out if anyone is looking to become an open-source developer.
 You might find out somebody is already working on it.

 Why are you hiring an open-sourced developer?